 - Copy of insurance certificate

 - Copy of the last three months of bank statements for your direct payments account.
 This will not be necessary if you have a prepaid card account

 - Evidence of the payroll service for any employees.
-You can do this by providing either a receipt from the Inland Revenue for tax returns or payroll provider invoices for the last three months
+You can do this by providing either a receipt from the Inland Revenue for tax returns or payroll provider invoices

 It is important that you provide the necessary information within the specified time otherwise the council may suspend or withdraw your direct payment.